AnyangweChe/WordPress-Post-FCM-Plugin/README.md

 Send FCM messages to a single user FCM token or to group using topics Very simple to use plugin
 # Installation
-The Boilerplate can be installed directly into your plugins folder.
+The plugin can be installed directly into your plugins folder.
 Download the zip, extract to your plugins folder of your wordepress installation and enjoy:
 Login to Firebase Console.
 Go to overview, Project settings, cloud messaging and get your server key.
 # Recommended Tools
 i18n Tools
-The WordPress Plugin Boilerplate uses a variable to store the text domain used when internationalizing strings throughout the Boilerplate.
+The WordPress Plugin uses a variable to store the text domain used when internationalizing strings throughout the Plugin.
 To take advantage of this method, there are tools that are recommended for providing correct, translatable files:

 Poedit
 makepot
 i18n
 Any of the above tools should provide you with the proper tooling to internationalize the plugin.
 # License
-The WordPress Plugin Boilerplate is licensed under the GPL v3 or later.
+The WordPress Plugin is licensed under the GPL v3 or later.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.